joshwcomeau/__deployment/README.md

   Toronto 1

 The server uses nginx as a reverse proxy, so that any type of app can be deployed and run on one server.
+Using PM2 for Node apps.

+Username is `deploy`.
+Can be accessed via:

+`$ ssh deploy@159.203.41.223`

 ADDING A NEW APP